stiles/aldi/README.md

 ### Workflow Steps

 1. **Set up Python**: Installs Python and the required packages.
-2. **Run Scraper**: Executes the Python script to fetch data and generate the CSV file.
+2. **Run scraper**: Executes the Python script to fetch data and generate the CSV file.
 3. **Upload to S3**: The CSV file is uploaded to the specified AWS S3 bucket using credentials stored in GitHub Secrets.

 ## Contributing

-Contributions to this project are welcome!
-You can contribute in several ways:
+Contributions to this project are welcome.
+You can contribute to this CRITICAL project in several ways:

 - **Code pull requests**: If you have improvements or bug fixes, please submit a PR.
 - **Documentation**: Improvements to documentation or the README are greatly appreciated.